jwehr5/CS250Project1/README.md

 # CS250Project1
 How to run the Program:
-  1. You'll need Microsoft Visual Studio to run the program
+  1. You'll need Microsoft Visual Studio to run the program.
   2. Click on code, then download ZIP.
   3. Extract the folder to a place that you can easily access.
   4. Open the folder then navigate the following: DynamicArraySetsProject >> DynamicArraySetsProject.sln <-- This is the file that you'll open.